Legislative Council Complex

-The Legislative Council Complex (LegCo Complex) is the headquarters of the Legislative Council of Hong Kong.
+The Legislative Council Complex (LegCo Complex) is the seat of the Legislative Council of Hong Kong.
 The complex plays a central role in the legislative process of the Hong Kong Special Administrative Region (SAR), and it has been a focal point for political events and public demonstrations.

 The complex is located at 1 Legislative Council Road, Central, Hong Kong and forms part of the Central Government Complex.
 It sits facing Victoria Harbour.
 Officially opened in September 2011, it was the first purpose-built building for the Hong Kong legislature, replacing the former Supreme Court Building.

 History

 Before the construction of the current complex, the Legislative Council of Hong Kong met in various locations.
 These included the Former French Mission Building (1843–1846), Caine Road (1846–1855), Government House, Hong Kong (1855; used ballroom after 1891), Old Central Government Offices (1930s–1954), and the Former Central Government Offices 1957–1985.
 The most notable was the Old Supreme Court Building, which was used from 1985 until the new complex was ready in 2011.
 This period was marked by significant political changes, including Hong Kong's transfer of sovereignty from the United Kingdom to China in 1997.

 The idea for the new complex originated as part of the Tamar Development Project, a major initiative by the government of Hong Kong to provide new space for its headquarters and legislative council.
 The project was named after the Tamar site, a prime waterfront area in Central Hong Kong, which was earmarked for the development.
 This project was seen as a symbol of Hong Kong's post-1997 identity, aiming to consolidate various governmental functions in a single, modern location.

 The planning for the Legislative Council Complex began in the early 2000s.
 Construction of the Legislative Council Complex began in 2008.
 The project faced various challenges, including public debates over its cost and environmental impact.